nichol7s/timelines-site/pages/index.md

 Some countries in the west and many in the east mandates masks from very early moments.
 Those countres arelisted on this timeline.
 Others are omitted.

-### 4. In 2021, countries are setting new mandates for higher-spec masks
+### 4. At the start of 2021, countries are setting new mandates for higher-spec masks

 {:refdef: style="text-align: center;"}
 [![](https://user-images.githubusercontent.com/82182/105087417-56a04080-5a92-11eb-84d8-ae660b642070.png)](/masks-2021)